Citrinate/BoosterManager/README.md

 `brate [Level]`|`Master`|Prints the optimal booster drop rate for an account at `Level` `bdrops [Bots]`|`Master`|Prints the number of booster eligible games for the given bots

+> [!NOTE]
+> Any `booster` commands that haven't completed when ASF is closed will not automatically restart the next time ASF is run.
+If you allow ASF to update this plugin, then these updates will be paused until all `booster` commands have finished.

 ### Inventory Commands

 #### Gems